 Multimedia resources

-Get access to a range of media resources on campus and beyond.
+Access a range of media resources on campus and beyond.

 Multimedia spaces

-The multimedia spaces (NLG.4 and NLG.9) are situated in the Open Learning Centre for Languages and Academic English (OLCLAE) on the lower-ground floor of Samuel Alexander Building.
+The multimedia spaces (NLG.4 and NLG.9) are in the Open Learning Centre for Languages and Academic English (OLCLAE) on the lower-ground floor of Samuel Alexander Building.

 These versatile language learning spaces are for languages students' priority use, and are equipped with:

-• flexible work spaces for individual or pair/group work;
+- flexible work spaces for individual or pair/group work;

-• access to specialised keyboards for inputting in different scripts;
+- access to specialised keyboards for inputting in different scripts;

-• access to external drives for DVD playback;
+- access to external drives for DVD playback;

-Film and TV viewing and recording facilities
+Film and TV viewing

-Access the OLCLAE Library catalogue via the Library Services page.
+Access the OLCLAE Library catalogue via the Library services page.

-External drives for DVD/BluRay playback are available for loan from OLCLAE Reception.
+External drives for DVD/BluRay playback are available for loan from OLCLAE reception.

 On-demand service from the British Film Institute, streaming acclaimed, landmark and archive films.
 Their subscription collection includes hundreds of films, which are free-to-view after registering through the University of Manchester Library.